 Submit the following form to the graduate coordinator together with your Preliminary Examination form (see below):

 The preliminary examination is an important milestone for entering the Ph.D. program.
 Only students who have been formally admitted to the Ph.D. program and have a Ph.D. adviser on record are eligible to take the preliminary examination.
 Detailed information on the exam is provided in the following document:

-Students must register for the Preliminary Examination by filling out and submitting the following form to graduate coordinator Ms. Louise Yeager at least six weeks prior to the examination date.
+Students must register for the Preliminary Examination by filling out and submitting the following form to graduate coordinator Ms. Julie Oh at least six weeks prior to the examination date.

 Advancement to Candidacy / Qualifying Examination

 Advancement to candidacy signifies that the student has completed his or her coursework and other requirements and is ready to move forward to the dissertation phase.
 To advance to candidacy, the student must satisfy the following four requirements:

 - Passing of the Qualifying Examination.

 The Qualifying Examination tests primarily your research proposal and your research competence.
 Detailed information on the exam is available in the following document:

 When you are ready to take the Qualifying Examination, you need to proceed with the following steps and their deadlines.
 Please pay close attention to the deadlines because they need to be strictly adhered to.

 - Submit the Qualifying Examination application form to the graduate adviser at least four weeks prior to the scheduled date of the examination: